Responding to hate

 • complainant perception

-• engages article 10 ECHR, for example speech or debate on political or social issues (see also Impact factors and Malicious calls)
+• whether the incident engages Article 10 ECHR – for example, speech or debate on political or social issues (see also Freedom of expression, Impact factors and Trivial, malicious or irrational)

-Confirm or remove hostility and prejudice qualifier as appropriate.
+• confirm or remove a hate and prejudice qualifier, as appropriate

-Hostility and prejudice qualifiers should be removed where they have been added in error, or the facts do not justify the addition of a qualifier.
+• remove hate and prejudice qualifiers where they have been added in error, or where the facts do not justify the addition of a qualifier

 Step five – retention of police information